 The beach club-inspired Pizza Place offers a quick, easy and delicious meal.
 Sailors can choose from the classic menu or design their very own pizza.

-This casual chill out spot is a great for lunch, as well as late-night, post drink, hunger buster.
+This is a great spot for a casual lunch or late-night, post drink, hunger buster.

 I’ve created a video to help bring the ship to life.
 It’s on my YouTube channel.
 If you are not already, why not subscribe to my channel.
-If you like the video please give it a thumbs up and leave any comments about your thoughts on the Virgin Voyages dining concept, below.
+If you like the video please give it a thumbs up.
+Feel free to leave a comments about your thoughts on the Virgin Voyages dining concept, below.